Jagdgeschwader 27: North Africa and Mediterranean

 In early 1942, Hans-Joachim Marseille surpassed the achievements of Lippert and von Kageneck.
 In February 1942 he was awarded the Knight's Cross and continued to claim multiple victories through to May when Rommel prepared to resume the offensive.
 During the month JG 27 claimed 52 British Commonwealth aircraft; Marseille claimed 16.
 The front had been static until May 1942, and by the 10th JG 27 exactly 100 Bf 109s in three groups.
 JG 53 had been withdrawn and two staffeln of ZG 76 remained to support them.
 On 20 May, III./JG 53 returned to Martuba.
-Rödel took command of II./JG 27 when Gerlitz was moved to command the JG 53 contingent.
+Rödel took command of II./JG 27 when Erich Gerlitz was moved to command the JG 53 contingent.
 Air fighting escalated from 22 May as each side sought to gain air superiority.
 On 23 May an interception by JG 27 against No. 223 Squadron RAF ended in the unescorted British bomber unit being destroyed.
 II./JG 27 carried out the bulk of the combat and heavy claims were made which have proven difficult to verify.
 Two days later, the Battle of Gazala began.
 JG 27 and the supporting III./JG 53, which reinforced the German fighter force through the battle, were able to exact a heavy toll of British aircraft.
 On 31 May 1942 they shot down 16; from 29 to 31 May, 39 were reported lost by the British Commonwealth air forces.
 While the top-rated fighter pilots, Marseille, Homuth, Schultz, Stahlschmidt claimed high numbers of aircraft during mid-1942, the vast majority were fighters.
 This has led some analysts to question the military effectiveness of German fighter units which left British bombers untouched to wreak havoc on Axis ground forces and supply lines.
 On 6 June 1942, for example, British fighter-bombers destroyed 70 vehicles.
 The "tankbuster" Hawker Hurricanes of No. 6 Squadron RAF alone flew 37 sorties from 10 to 16 June and claimed 31 German tanks and large numbers of vehicles.
 JG 27 claimed 136 aircraft from 26 May–21 June 1942, nearly all of them fighters.
 On 22 June, III./JG 53 and III./JG 27 moved forward to Gambut.